-Seatbelts: It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
+Seatbelts: Please note that seatbelts are not compulsory by law in Southeast Asia and therefore the local people largely choose not to wear them.
+For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
+It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.